 What is spaghetti squash?

 Spaghetti squash is a winter squash that naturally forms strands like spaghetti when you cook it.
-It's pale yellow in color and has a slight sweetness to it that compliments savory dishes.
+It’s pale yellow in color and has a slight sweetness to it that complements savory dishes.
 I love spaghetti squash with Bolognese sauce or spicy sausage and olives in a fresh tomato sauce, or simply tossed with olive oil and garlic like spaghetti aglio e olio.

+Wondering how many carbs are in spaghetti squash?
 With about 7 grams total carbs per serving, spaghetti squash is a great low carb, keto-friendly alternative to pasta (traditional spaghetti noodles have over 40 grams of carbs in one cup!).
-Just be careful of how much you eat if you're tracking macros to stay under your daily carb budget.
-I find that I need less spaghetti squash to fill me up so I'm not tempted to overeat it.
+Just be careful of how much you eat if you’re tracking macros to stay under your daily carb budget.
+I find that I need less spaghetti squash to fill me up so I’m not tempted to overeat it.

 Spaghetti squash is also naturally gluten-free, grain-free, paleo, and vegan.
 So it works as a vegetable substitute for pasta for just about everyone.

-Ways to cook spaghetti squash
+Ways to cook it